Glossary term

 In a life-insurance contract, the insurer agrees to pay the death benefit if the insured dies while the policy is active and the claim is valid under the contract.
 The payment usually goes to the named beneficiary or beneficiaries rather than automatically flowing into the insured person's estate.

-This is why beneficiary designations matter so much.
-The death benefit is not just a number printed on the policy.
+Beneficiary designations matter because the death benefit is not just a number printed on the policy.
 It is a contractual payment connected to specific beneficiary instructions and policy conditions.

 What Can Change the Actual Payout?